Malik ibn Anas: Theology

 PERF No. 731, the earliest manuscript of Mālik's Muwaṭṭaʾ, dated to his own time.
 Recto (left) has the contents of Bāb al-Targib fī-Sadaqah, 795 AD.

 Abdul-Ghani Ad-Daqr wrote that Malik was 'the furthest of all people' from dialectic theology who was the most knowledgeable of their discussions without accepting their views.
 G.F.
 Haddad, on the other hand, argued that Malik was not completely averse to the idea of dialectic theology; on the contrary, Haddad points to Malik having studied 'at the feet of Ibn Hurmuz', a master in dialectic theology, for 'thirteen to sixteen years'.

 Anthropomorphism

 Malik's unique contributions to the field of theology specifically is that he was a strict opponent of anthropomorphism, and deemed it absurd to compare the attributes of God, with those of man.
-For example, when a man asked Malik about the meaning of Quran 20:5, "The Merciful made istiwa over the Throne," it is related that "nothing affected Malik so much as that man's question," and the jurist fervently responded: "The 'how' of it is not existent; the istiwa part is known; belief in it is obligatory; asking about it is an innovation."
+For example, when a man asked Malik about the meaning of Quran 20:5, "The Merciful made istiwa over the Throne," it is related that "nothing affected Malik so much as that man's question," and the jurist fervently responded: "The 'how' of it is unknown; the istiwa part is acknowledged; belief in it is obligatory; asking about it is an innovation."